Life Insurance 101

 Summary: Understanding exactly what life insurance is, how it works, and what it can do for you and your family will help you decide what kind of policy and coverage you may need.

-Life insurance can help you protect your loved ones’ financial well-being when you pass away, which can help reduce their feelings of stress during a difficult time.
-And it has several other financial upsides to consider as well.
+Life is unpredictable.
+Life insurance can help you protect your loved ones’ financial well-being, and can help make a difficult time slightly less stressful.
+Life insurance has several other financial upsides to consider as well.

 What is life insurance?

-Life insurance, like other forms of insurance, is a contract between an insurer and policyholder that provides financial protection against a loss.
-It pays a death benefit1 to the persons named as beneficiaries in the policy upon the death of the insured.
+Life insurance, like other forms of insurance, is a contract between an insurer and policyholder that provides financial protection against loss.
+It pays a death benefit1 to the people named as beneficiaries in the policy when the insured person dies.

 When you purchase a life insurance policy, you pay premiums to the insurance company.
-Then, in exchange, you get the promise that your chosen beneficiaries will receive a payment that can help them meet their financial obligations if you, the insured person, passes away.
+In exchange, you get the promise that your chosen beneficiaries will receive a payment to help them meet their financial obligations and possibly reach their financial goals.

 What are the different types of life insurance?